Studying for a classics degree demonstrates your intellectual flexibility and skills in analytical thinking

-Throughout your studies, you will develop the ability to research, collate and analyse materials, including written documentation and statistics.
+Throughout your studies, you acquire a range of subject-specific skills, including knowledge of the Greek and Roman languages and cultures.
+You develop the ability to research, collate and analyse materials, including written documentation and statistics.
 You also learn to critically evaluate and interpret resources in order to formulate impartial and coherent arguments, which you can present competently in both the spoken and written word.
-The specific content of your course also provides you with a well-developed understanding of different cultures and societies.

-Classics graduates often choose to study Masters or PhDs in subjects related to their degree, such as classical archaeology, ancient history and Greek and Latin languages and literature.
+Classics graduates often choose to study Masters or PhDs in classics or related subjects, such as classical archaeology, ancient history and Greek and Latin languages and literature.
 Becoming a specialist in an academic discipline, particularly at PhD level, can be the first step towards pursuing an academic career as a lecturer/researcher.

-Other classics graduates opt for more vocational yet still subject-relevant courses, generally at Masters level, such as museum studies or records and archive management.
-Further study will also be needed for a move into a particular profession such as law, teaching, librarianship or journalism.
+Other classics graduates opt for more vocational courses, generally at Masters level, such as museum studies or records and archive management.
+Further training is also necessary for a move into professions such as law, teaching, librarianship or journalism.

 More than half of classics graduates are in full-time employment six months after graduating.
-Popular areas of work include marketing, human resources, industrial relations and teaching.
+Popular areas of work include marketing, human resources and industrial relations, and teaching.